 - I’m in high school and want to check out movies.
 My mom says I can’t.
 Is this true?
 Patrons must be 18 years old to check out DVDs.
 Once you are an adult, you are financially responsible for the fees associated with checking out your items including, but not limited to late fees or replacement costs for lost or damaged items.

 - I lost a book last year and am afraid to return to the library.
 What happens next?
 When books don’t get returned, we set them to lost and billed.
 Before patrons with lost items can check out more materials, they must pay the fine or replace the item.
 For a complete copy of our library policies, please visit the policies tab at the top of the page.
 For any questions you may have on your bill, please contact library staff.

 - I have my own laptop, do you have wireless internet?
 Yes, we do.
 Connecting to Meinders Free internet is easy to access and free of charge to anyone regardless of residency.

-- I own my own business and my computer at home isn’t working.
-Can I print things from your computer and scan them to someone else?
+- Can I print things from your computer and scan them to someone else?
 Yes.
 We have virtually all of the technology you might need to run a small business.
 Services and prices we offer include: